caninojories/NG2Webpack/README.md

 Change the db connection here `back/services/mongo`;

-Add a api connection here `config/env.js` for the HOSTNAME
+Add an api connection here `config/env.js` for the HOSTNAME

 Building
 =======